Summer Neuroscience Workshop

 *since 2007 (Impact: 113 biology and psychology undergraduate faculty from 27 US states)

 Hardware and Software Experiments to Teach Neuroscience

-During 2018, partial costs associated with the Workshop (lodging in MU dorms + meals) will be provided by a grant from the National Science Foundation.
-See Neuro Workshop Flyer Summer 2018
+During 2019, partial costs associated with the Workshop (lodging in MU dorms + meals) will be provided by a grant.

 The workshop will introduce several active learning-based virtual (software) labs and one hardware experiment that can be incorporated in existing neurobiology or physiology courses, or used as basis for the development of new courses.
 The software modules are free and can be hosted on any desktop or laptop computers, and the hardware experiment can be custom-built locally at low cost.
 Workshop participants will be trained and provided with materials to support the implementation of these virtual labs and hardware experiment.
 Limited to 15 faculty (we strongly encourage you to bring another faculty member from physics/math/…, if possible; not a requirement)

 In recent years, computational neuroscience has developed tools to abstract and generalize principles of neural function using mathematics.
 These tools have proven powerful for research over a wide neuroscience spectrum including molecular, cellular and systems levels.
 However, computational neuroscience also can provide valuable active learning tools for teaching neuroscience.
 Several comprehensive, yet easy-to-use software packages (Software Experiments or Virtual Labs) to model neurons and networks are available free of cost for the development of active teaching modules.
 Such neural ‘models’ can be used alone or together with simple biological experiments, to demonstrate basic neurobiological concepts, and give students active hands-on experience and significantly improve student learning experience.